The Dold-Kan Correspondence and Coalgebra Structures: Categories of connected coalgebras

-\begin{lem} Let $C$ be a fibrant connected differential graded coalgebra and be the factorization of $\epsilon_C \colon C \rightarrow K[0]$ as in the previous lemma.
+\begin{lem} Let $C$ be a fibrant connected differential graded coalgebra and be the factorization of $\epsilon_C \colon C \rightarrow K[0]$ as in Proposition \ref{prop:simth}.
 Then, $C$ is a retract of $G$.
 Moreover, $G$ is a cofree connected differential graded coalgebra. \end{lem}

 \begin{proof} Since $C$ is fibrant, the counit $\epsilon_C$ is a fibration.
 It follows that a lift exists in the diagram